Slippery When Wet Signs 101: Materials, Durability and What to Buy

-But did you know that the materials you choose for your safety signage can impact not only its durability but also how effective it is at preventing slips, trips, and falls?
-In this guide, we’ll break down the different materials we use for our ‘Slippery When Wet’ and help you choose the right one for your site — balancing safety, compliance, and cost.
+But did you know that the materials of your safety signage can impact its durability, visibility and effectiveness at preventing slips, trips and falls?
+In this guide, we break down the key materials used for Slippery When Wet signs, helping you choose the right solution for your site while balancing safety, compliance and cost.

 Why Material Choice Matters in Australia’s Diverse Environments

-Remains visible and legible
+• Remains visible and legible under different lighting and weather conditions

-Resists fading, warping, or cracking
+• Resists fading, warping, cracking or peeling

 The Most Common Materials Used for ‘Slippery When Wet’ Signs in Australia